-You have a high preference for kinesthetic learning - learning through movement and physical activity.
-Your ability to learn new sports, trades and other physically involved activities is above average.
-You can take advantage of this ability and develop it further through practice.
+You have a moderate preference for kinesthetic learning.
+This means you are OK with learning through movement and physical activity.
+Your ability to learn new sports, trades and other physically involved activities is about the same as most of your peers.
+You can develop this ability further through practice.
 Use the recommendations below.